 - Pecuniary penalties imposed on the company.

 Our combined features make this an innovative Management Liability Insurance policy.
-The Mediprotect Healthcare Management Liability Policy offers a broad cover:
+The PSC Mediprotect Healthcare Management Liability Policy offers a broad cover:

 - Directors and Officers Liability